|

 I then turned to him and requested that he confirm or deny my statements, but he had begun to weep uncontrollably, and could only nod his head in agreement.
 The woman leaped from her chair and began to kiss him and beg his forgiveness, at which point I terminated the meeting, which had lasted approximately twenty minutes, suggesting that they continue their reconciliation in their home.

 Had this incident been a one-time event, it could be rightly attributed to a supernatural miracle.
-The numerous instances of these "miracles" points to a much needed approach, supported by intrinsic logic, once one becomes aware of the components of emotional dynamics.
+The numerous instances of such "miracles" points to a much needed approach, supported by an intrinsic logic based upon awareness of the components of emotional dynamics.

-This particular component -- among all the other factors that comprise the formula for pairedness -- may not be taken lightly, for its role is decisive .
-What is interesting about it is that it is invisible to the eye, and works its insidious and destructive effect behind the scenes.
-A word to the wise.
+This particular component of the ability to initiate a connection -- among all the other factors that comprise the formula for pairedness -- may not be taken lightly, for its role is decisive .
+What is interesting about its lack is that it is invisible to the eye, and works its insidious and destructive effect behind the scenes.
+The above remarks may be understood as a word to the wise.